+This ecological site is largely intact and is primarily used for livestock grazing.
 Historical records indicate that, prior to the introduction of livestock (cattle and sheep) during the late 1800s, elk and bison grazed this ecological site.
 Grazed areas received periodic high intensity, short duration grazing pressure due to bison's nomadic nature and herd structure.
 Livestock forage was noted as being minimal in areas recently grazed by bison (Lesica and Cooper 1997).
 Meriwether Lewis documented that he was met by 60 Shoshone warriors on horseback in August 1805, and the Corps of Discovery was later supplied with horses by the same band of Shoshone.
 This suggests that the areas near the modern-day Montana towns of Twin Bridges, Dillon, Grant, and Dell were grazed by an untold number of horses for nearly 50 years prior to the large introduction of cattle and sheep.
 The gold boom of the 1860s brought the first herds of livestock overland from Texas, and homesteaders began settling the area.
 During this time, cattle were the primary domestic grazers in the area.
-In the 1890s, sheep production increased by more than 400 percent and dominated the livestock industry (Wyckoff and Hansen 2001).
+In the 1890s, sheep production increased by more than 400 percent and dominated the livestock industry until the 1930s.
+Since then, cattle production has dominated the region's livestock industry (Wyckoff and Hansen 2001).